vinaytej1/WebTechProject/README.md

 - [Screenshots](#screenshots)
 ---
 ## About
-A simple, basic mini web page application develope to demonstrate HTML, CSS, JavaScript, php skills.
+A simple, basic mini web page application developed to demonstrate HTML, CSS, JavaScript, php skills.
 It's was done as part of assignment in WTA subject.
-Just choose movie as funthing.
+Just choose movie as fun thing.

 ---
 ## Installation